gerivanc/xphrase/README.md

 ---

-# 🚨🚧 Updating to CLI version/mode 🚧🚨

-For the web browser version, 100% functional!

----

 # 💾 INSTALLATION - CLI
 1. No additional dependencies are required, as the project uses only Python standard libraries.
 2. Ensure you have Python 3.8 or higher installed.